hoffi21/elk_howto_pi/doku_elk_suricata.md

     less /var/log/suricata/eve.json

 # Elasticsearch
+### Let's get the server to work
 #### Install JDK8
-Download the JDK8-ARM 32 Bit Version (if you have a 64-bit architecure, so download the 64-bit version).
-You have to download it to your Computer and then copy it to your PI.
+Download the JDK8 32 Bit Version (if you have a 64-bit architecure, so download the 64-bit version) to your computer.
+Now copy it to your server (e.g. a debian linux server).

-    scp jdk-8-ea-b36e-linux-arm-hflt-29_nov_2012.gz root@IP:/jdk-8.gz
+    scp jdk-8-xxxxxxxxxxxxxxxxxxxxxx.gz root@IP:/jdk-8.gz

 Now there is a gz-file in your / directory.
 Follow these steps to install it correctly.